Zig-Sec/kdbx/README.md

-# KDBX - Keypass Database XML
+# KDBX - Keepass Database XML

 This Zig module allows you to integrate KDBX support into your application.